Techniques for planning, shooting, editing & PLAYING vertical video

 However there are plenty of other subjects out there that would benefit from a vertical perspective as well, particularly those involving people.
 The best advice might be to choose a subject — any subject — which 9:16 can explore from a whole new perspective.

 Exact workflow here will depend on your editing program.
-The general idea is to edit your footage how it was shot, ie. with it filling the screen (canvas).
+The basic principle is to edit your footage how it was shot, ie. with it filling the screen (canvas).
 Whatever you do, don't create an editing canvas with black side-bars as you're losing resolution and making problems for yourself later.

 1A.
-Work with the footage on its side (the easiest and most common method but involves an additional later step, 3.)
+Work with the footage on its side (the easiest and most common method — but it involves an additional later step, see step 3. below).
 Import and edit your footage as it is, at its highest resolution.
-You may like to use a second display and turn it on its side to avoid cricks in your neck!
+For playback you might like to use a second display and turn it on its side to avoid neck pain!
 Tablets can be used as secondary vertical displays for a computer.

 1B.
-Create a vertical project and edit with rotated clips.
+Create a vertical project and edit with clips already vertical.
 Many professional editing programs such as FinalCutPro X now cope with custom project sizes.
 In this case manually enter a 9:16 aspect ratio when creating a new project (eg. 1080x1920 or 720x1280 pixels) Adjust your clips' rotation in the browser if needed.

-2. Now export the video, keeping your project dimensions and frame rate the same, and the video quality high (ie. with minimal compression).
+2. Now export the video, keeping your project dimensions and frame rate the same, and the video & audio quality high (ie. with minimal compression).
+Aim for as close as possible to a 500MB file size as this is the upload limit for a free Vimeo account.
+If you’re exporting greater-than-HD resolution, you’ll need to export as H265 to keep it small enough.

 3. If you've been editing sideways (method 1A) you now need to take an extra step: use the free, cross-platform MPEG Streamclip (see screenshot, right) to rotate the video 90º and re-save it (use SAVE AS, not 'export', else you will lose some video quality on the re-encode).
 This procedure may also work with Quicktime 7 Pro for Mac or ffmpeg for Mac and PC if you already have those programs.
-All you're doing is changing the tiny 'rotation flag' on an MP4/H.264 video file without re-encoding to tell playback programs which way is up!
-(Note that Quicktime, Vimeo & YouTube will take notice of this flag, but some versions of VLC may not.)
+All you're doing is changing the tiny 'rotation flag' on the video file — without re-encoding it — to tell playback programs which way is up.
+(Note that Quicktime, Vimeo & YouTube will respect this flag, but some versions of VLC may not.)

 4. Now you have an edited vertical video exported as such.
 At this stage you can upload it to the web.
 Details about our upload and submission procedures are on our Submit Your Work page (you should read this next if you're submitting a film to us).